Living in Orlando: Cost, Vibe, Neighborhoods & More

 🚍 Utilities & Transportation

 Orlando’s crime rates vary significantly by neighborhood.
-Downtown and tourist areas maintain heavy police presence, while residential neighborhoods like Baldwin Park and Dr. Phillips report lower crime statistics.
-The Orlando Police Department emphasizes community policing programs and has invested in technology upgrades.
-Property crime remains the primary concern, though violent crime has decreased in recent years.
+Downtown and tourist areas maintain heavy police presence, while residential neighborhoods like Baldwin Park, Winter Park, and Dr. Phillips report lower crime rates.
+The Orlando Police Department emphasizes community policing and has invested in technology like real-time crime centers to improve response times.

 🍽️ Dining & Entertainment